flutter/samples/llm_prompt.md

 Next:

 - Run the CLI command `flutter channel beta` to ensure the Flutter SDK on my machine is using the latest beta
-- Run the CI running the bash file at /tool/flutter_ci_script_stable.sh
+- Run the CI running the bash file @/tool/flutter_ci_script_stable.sh
+  - When there's a non-0 response, attempt to fix the issue.
+  -